chaoss/community/GSoC-Ideas.md

 1. Construct core open source software metrics defined by CHAOSS and
 2. Assemble filtered, comparative collections of those metrics in ways that community managers want to consume.

-The aims of the project are as follows:
+The technical components of the project include:
   * Acquiring knowledge on Augur toolchain to generate metrics from available data sources.
   * Creating VUE visualizations and API's to support the enumerated metrics and metric collections.
   * Writing Python code to query Facade, Augur and other datasets.